-We recently passed Crohn’s and Ulcerative Colitis Awareness week (December 1-7, 2020) and Clinical Research IO was interested in learning more about clinical research in gastroenterology.
-We connected with Gerry Glazer, Henika Lobo and Dr. Michael Gould of TDDA Specialty Research (TDDA) to gain insight on conducting GI research.
+We recently passed Crohn’s and Ulcerative Colitis Awareness Week (December 1-7, 2020) and Clinical Research IO was interested in learning more about clinical research in gastroenterology.
+We connected with Gerry Glazer, Henika Lobo, and Dr. Michael Gould of TDDA Specialty Research (TDDA) to gain insight into conducting GI research.

 Can you tell us how TDDA Specialty Research (TDDA) came together?